MattCollins84/steady/README.md

 ````

 #### `enum`
-A restricted set of options.
+A defined set of values.
 You must define a `values` property to describe the allowed options.

 ````javascript